OceanWise > Data Management, Governance and MEDIN toolset

 This training course is suitable for anyone responsible for collecting or managing marine environmental data in the public sector, industry or for education or research.
 Familiarity with different marine data types, and how data is acquired and used, would be helpful but not essential.
 Prior knowledge or practical experience of data management is not required.

 The Marine Environmental Data and Information Network (MEDIN) and OceanWise are delighted to announce a new online workshop: Marine Data Management, Governance and the MEDIN toolset.
-The first course will take place in April 2021.
+The next course will take place over 5 days from the 14th to the 18th of November 2022.
 Places are limited so please register on OceanTeacher Global Academy as soon as possible to avoid disappointment.

 The course can be taken as a whole, or attendees can select modules according to two streams: Marine Data Governance; or Practical MEDIN.
 Some modules are common to both streams, for example, modules on marine data management principles and components.
 How data management relates to organisational management, data management planning, and data sharing and publishing, are included in the Governance stream, whereas detailed instruction on using the MEDIN metadata standard and guidelines to improve access to and reusability of data are included in the Practical MEDIN stream.